safi842/Microstructure-GAN/README.md

 [comment]: <> (Tero Karras, Samuli Laine, Miika Aittala, Janne Hellsten, Jaakko Lehtinen, Timo Aila<br>)
 [comment]: <> (Paper: http://arxiv.org/abs/1912.04958<br>)

-Abstract: *The microstructure of material strongly influences its mechanical properties and the microstructure itself is influenced by the processing conditions.
+Abstract: *The microstructure of a material strongly influences its mechanical properties and the microstructure itself is influenced by the processing conditions.
 Thus, establishing a Process-Structure-Property relationship is a crucial task in material design and is of interest in many engineering applications.
 In this work, the processing-structure relationship is modelled as deep learning based conditional image synthesis problem.
 This approach is devoid of feature engineering,